Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Conclusions

 The effectiveness of the developments have been verified by implementing the proposed BQ and TBQ methods for a number of benchmark studies with diverse features and real-world engineering cases.
 It is concluded from the results that the proposed methods are capable of estimating multi-modal, nonlinearly dependent and highly sharped posteriors and the associated model evidences with high efficiency and desired accuracy.
 However, the relative performance of the four acquisition functions is problem-dependent, although for most examples, PEUR consumed the least calls of likelihood function to reach the same convergence condition.
 With the reformed TBQ algorithm, it is also possible, in case the computational cost (the number of model calls) is strictly limited, to achieve predictions with uncertainties explicitly given.

 Definitely, no single method is universally applicable.
 Due to the deterioration in the kernels' ability to model spatial correlation, the proposed methods are best suitable for low- to medium-dimensional problems, typically not exceeding 15 dimensions.
 One approach to address this challenge is to conduct a global sensitivity analysis and fix non-influential parameters, thereby reducing the dimensionality of the target problems.
 Another route is to develop high-dimension-specific BQ/TBQ algorithms, by e.g., adjusting the kernel parameters using the information of $\gamma_j$ as it indicates the complexity of the intermediate likelihood $p_j(\boldsymbol{\theta}|\mathcal{D}_\mathrm{obs})$.
-This will be specifically investigated in future research.
+In practical applications, the difference between model predictions and measurements may also be caused by the unknown model bias.
+In this case, the proposed methods can be combined with the collaborative inference scheme presented in Ref. \cite{hong2026active} for probabilistic inference of both model parameters and bias.
+All these will be specifically investigated in future research.

+The source Matlab codes for implementing the BQ (Algorithm \ref{Alg: BQ}) and TBQ (Algorithm \ref{Alg:TBQ}) are available via \url{https://github.com/PengfeiWei-NWPU/AcqFunctions-TBQ-BayesModelInference}.
+Both codes inherit all the four new acquisition functions.